Umuoji people: Culture

-The early Catholic Christian missionaries to Umuoji established the popular Mater Amabilis Secondary School for Girls, Our Lady's Catholic Church and St Francis Catholic Church/primary School.
-Umuoji has nine public primary schools and two secondary schools including the Boys High School, established in 1975, which was renamed to Community Secondary School and made co-ed in 2008.
+The first Catholic Christian missionaries to Umuoji founded the well-known Mater Amabilis Secondary School for Girls, Our Lady's Catholic Church, and St Francis Catholic Church/Primary School.
+Umuoji includes nine public primary schools and two secondary schools, including the Boys High School, which was founded in 1975 and was renamed Community Secondary School after becoming co-ed in 2008.